Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Dudarev Mikhail/Shutterstock

-Bolivia is less busy during the low season from December-March and shoulder seasons from April to May and October to November.
+The least busy time to visit Bolivia is during the low season (from December-March) and in the shoulder seasons (from April to May and October to November).

 It’s the off-peak season, so you can expect smaller crowds and reduced hotels, airfare, and tour rates.
 That’s ideal if you want to avoid the big crowds of peak season!